 The 47 Councillors are divided into the following political groups:

 If you wish to contact all members of a political party please use the following group email addresses firstname.lastname@example.org or email@example.com or firstname.lastname@example.org.
 However please note that these group email addresses are monitored by senior managers at the Council.
 If you have a confidential issue that you wish to discuss with a specific Councillor(s) then please use their "email@example.com" email address.

 To find out more about your councillor, including how to contact them, click on their name to visit their dedicated page.

 The Chair is elected by the District Councillors at the Annual Meeting in May each year.
-The Vice-Chair is appointed at the same meeting.
+The Deputy-Chair is appointed at the same meeting.

 Councillors will attend public meetings to represent their constituents.